 Train here.
 This is why.

-The Texas Health Harris Methodist Hospital Hurst-Euless-Bedford and Texas Health Presbyterian Hospital Denton TCU School of Medicine Internal Medicine Residency Program is training physicians to practice medicine now and in the future.
-Accepting its first cohort in 2022, this program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the U.S. on Fortune’s 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the Anne Burnett Marion School of Medicine at Texas Christian University.
+The Texas Health Harris Methodist Hospital Fort Worth TCU School of Medicine General Surgery Residency Program is training physicians to practice medicine now and in the future.
+This program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the U.S. on Fortune’s 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the Anne Burnett Marion School of Medicine at Texas Christian University.

 This program offers a unique experience for residents.
 Here’s how:

-Academic affiliation in community-based hospitals.
-An affiliation between Texas Health HEB and Texas Health Denton with the Burnett School of Medicine empowers residents with access to scholarly activities, a medical library, quality improvement projects, a wellness curriculum and other expertise a resident needs to achieve success.
-The programs’ base in two community hospitals allows for broad experience in enjoyable atmospheres where relationships are valued and quality of life is important.
+Academic affiliation in a community-based hospital.
+An affiliation between Texas Health Fort Worth and the Burnett School of Medicine empowers residents with access to scholarly activities, a medical library, quality improvement projects, a wellness curriculum and other expertise a resident needs to achieve success.
+The program’s base in a community hospital allows for broad experience in an enjoyable atmosphere where relationships are valued and quality of life is important.